Acitulen/BetterSave/README.md

 If you have any suggestions or find a bug, you can submit it as an "issue" in my [GitHub repository](https://github.com/Acitulen/BetterSave).

-**⚠️ Many features were removed because they are now part of the base game.**

 ---

 # **Configs**: